0800 158 3508

 Impressions are the number of times your site appears in search engine results, serving as a direct measure of your online visibility.

-Even if they don’t click through to your site, seeing your brand’s name appear in search results can enhance brand recognition over time.
+Even if they don’t click through to your site, seeing your brand’s name appear in search results can increase brand recognition over time.

 If the same user sees your website across numerous searches, they may be more inclined to click through in the future.
 Therefore, a higher number of impressions typically indicates greater brand awareness.

 3) Leads and Sales